Private School for Special Education Students in Los Angeles

 Some private schools specialize in the education of students with special needs, but many do not offer the same assistance.
 Some private schools may reject a child’s entry into their institution based on the special needs of the student.

 If your child is eligible for special education and you choose to send him or her to a private school, he or she could receive special education services that are paid for by the public-school district.
-To get some answers and some more information, contact the caring and experienced attorneys at Pasadena’s Woodsmall Law Group for a free consultation.
+To get some answers and some more information, contact the caring and experienced attorneys at Pasadena’s Woodsmall Law Group at (626) 440-0028 for a free consultation.

 Special Needs Service Evaluations